Visiting Little Sparta

 Travelling by car, Little Sparta is approximately one hour from both Edinburgh and Glasgow.
 Directions and Satnav advice are available here.

 There are no direct public transport links to Little Sparta.
-The nearest bus stop is in Dolphinton (for the 101/102 Edinburgh – Dumfries service), some 4 miles from the garden.
-Our recommendation is to take the bus to West Linton and meet a pre-booked taxi there.
+The nearest bus stop is in Dolphinton (for the 101/101A/102 Edinburgh – Dumfries service), some 4 miles from the garden.
+Our recommendation is to take the bus to Dolphinton Station and meet a pre-booked taxi there.

 When at Little Sparta

 From the car park, access to the garden is via a 10 minute walk along a farm track.
-Please call at reception to purchase admission and receive further information before entering the garden.
+Please call at reception to check in and receive further information before entering the garden.
 A selection of books and guides are available to buy at reception.

 Allow at least 90 minutes to explore the garden fully.
 Please wear sensible shoes and dress appropriately for the weather on the day.
 There are no picnic areas in the garden and refreshments are not available (please bring a bottle of water if the weather is hot).
 A public toilet is accessed via the Kailyard.

 Parents/guardians are asked to ensure children do not climb on the artworks in the garden.
-All ponds and streams are unfenced and paths can be slippy when raining.
+All ponds and streams are unfenced and paths can be slippery in wet weather.
 Only assistance dogs are allowed.

 Little Sparta in its entirety is protected by copyright.
 Visitors may take photographs or video for their own private use or study.
 No images of Little Sparta may be published or broadcast without prior permission from the Estate of Ian Hamilton Finlay and its executor Pia Simig.
 Please contact Wild Hawthorn Press for further information.